codecypher/LearnAI/ai_engineer.md

 ## AI Engineering

-_AI Engineering_ is an emergent discipline focused on applying AI in real-world contexts.

 AI Engineering (AIE) is a field of research and practice that combines the principles of systems engineering, software engineering, computer science, and human-centered design to create AI systems in accordance with human needs for mission outcomes.

 A successful AI engineer needs a thorough knowledge of applied mathematics, computer science, and software engineering as well as experience developing software solutions for a variety of real-world problems.